smartDevel/newsmaniac/README.md

 # NEWSMANIAC-NEWS-APP-ANDROID
 ## Project Overview
-This app provides you with news headlines happening around the world,with options to select specific country and news categories from [NewsApi.org](http://newsapi.org/)
+This app provides you with news headlines happening around the world,with options to select specific country/region and news categories from [NewsApi.org](http://newsapi.org/)

 ## Screenshots